-(a) All temporary and permanent crossings of wetlands shall be suitably culverted, bridged, or otherwise designed to: i) Withstand and prevent the restriction of high flows, ii) Not obstruct the movement of or

-- not substantially disrupt the necessary life-cycle movements of those species of aquatic life indigenous to the wetland, including those species that normally migrate through the area, beyond the actual duration of construction unless the activity's primary purpose is to impound water. - (b) To qualify for Category 1, new and replacement wetland crossings that are permanent shall be culverted, spanned or bridged in such a manner as to preserve hydraulic and ecological connectivity, at its present level, between the wetlands on either side of the road.
+- (a) All temporary and permanent crossings of wetlands shall be suitably culverted, bridged, or otherwise designed to: (i) Withstand and prevent the restriction of high flows, (ii) Not obstruct the movement of or not substantially disrupt the necessary life-cycle movements of those species of aquatic life indigenous to the wetland, including those species that normally migrate through the area, beyond the actual duration of construction unless the activity's primary purpose is to impound water. - (b) To qualify for Category 1, new and replacement wetland crossings that are permanent shall be culverted, spanned or bridged in such a manner as to preserve hydraulic and ecological connectivity, at its present level, between the wetlands on either side of the road.
 To meet this requirement, we recommend that culverts, spans or bridges be placed at least every 50 feet with an opening at least 2 feet high and 3 feet wide at ground level.
 Closed bottom culverts shall be embedded at least 6 inches with a natural bottom.
-In addition, see Appendix F for MassDEP's standards. - (c) In the case of non-compliance, the permittee shall take necessary measures to correct wetland damage due to lack of hydraulic connectivity. - (d) Any work that permanently impacts flooding, wetlands on either side of the wetland crossing, or wetland drainage from the upgradient side of the wetland crossing does not qualify for Category 1.
+In addition, the MassDEP's crossing standards are at 310 CMR 10.53(3)(e).